 Relate South Essex

 Purpose: To enhance the quality of couple, parental and family relationships, to help relationships and marriages withstand the pressures leading to breakdown; to limit the damage that accompanies failing relationships and increase the prospect of subsequent relationships succeeding.
-We offer adult counselling, youth counselling and family mediation services.
+We offer adult counselling, youth counselling and family mediation services, mediation services for couples separating and/or divorcing.

 Time: 6.00 pm

 Frequency: 4 p.a. and Annual Meeting

 Location: Southend or Basildon

 Nominees: 1 plus 1 substitute